-The Message Brokers Toolkit workspace contains your personal settings and data, such as message flow and message set resources.
-On Windows, the default workspace directory is created at C:\Documents and Settings\user\IBM\wmbt6.0\\workspace, and on Linux, the default workspace directory is created at /home/user/IBM/wmqi6.0/workspace, where user is the user name with which you are logged on.
+The Message Brokers Toolkit workspace contains your personal settings and data, such as message flow resources.

+- Windows On Windows, the default workspace directory is created at C:\Documents and Settings\user\IBM\wmbt6.0\workspace, where user is the user name with which you are logged on. - Linux On Linux, the default workspace directory is created at /home/user/IBM/wmqi6.0/workspace, where user is the user name with which you are logged on.

-You can have multiple workspaces in different locations and you can have references to projects that are in other locations as well, so consider all of these locations when you back up your resources.
+You can have multiple workspaces in different locations and you can also have references to projects that are in other locations, therefore consider all of these locations when you back up your resources.